worldofmarcus/project-portfolio-5/README.md

 * Product images and text taken from [Kollektiv Fem](https://www.kollektivfem.se) which is owned by Marcus Eriksson.

+* The poster images was converted to posters through [Pictorem](https://www.pictorem.com/).

+* The tote image was converted to a tote bag through [Printify](https://printify.com/).

 * Featured default review image taken from [FAVPNG](https://favpng.com/png_view/download-clip-art-png/hHNmGh4R)

 * Template for read.me provided by Code Institute (*with some additional changes that my mentor [Precious Ijege](https://www.linkedin.com/in/precious-ijege-908a00168/))* suggested.